cdgriffith/FastFlix/README.md

 View the [releases](https://github.com/cdgriffith/FastFlix/releases) for binaries for Windows, MacOS or Linux

 You will need to have `ffmpeg` and `ffprobe` executables on your PATH and they must be executable.
-Version 4.3 or greater is required.
-The one in your in your package manager system may not support all encoders or options.
+Version 4.3 or greater is required for most usage, latest master build is recommended and required for some features.
+The one in your package manager system may not support all encoders or options.
 Check out the [FFmpeg download page for static builds](https://ffmpeg.org/download.html) for Linux and Mac.

 ## Running from source code